zh-explorer/shadowChain/README.md

 # shadowChain
 From The Shadow  : )

-just add a file whit name "list" the proxy iplist like this
+just add a file which name is "list" the proxy iplist like this

 > xxx.xxx.xxx.xxx:port